Skip to main content

 Graphic toolbar

-• restore the initial visualization of the model (Reset)
+• restore the initial model view (Reset)

-• set the 2D view
+• activate 2D view

-• set the orthogonal view
+• activate orthogonal view

 • remove slice effects